dk-teknologisk-jahs/cvat/README.md

 # If you have made changes to the .env etc, make sure you are on the previous stable
 # version w.
 SAM2 (v2.32.0-sam2 in this case), so you can stash the local changes
-git checkout v2.32.0-sam2 # replace with the branch you are using now git stash push -m "Local changes"
+git checkout v2.32.0-sam2 # replace with the branch you are using now git stash push -m "local_changes"

 # Create a new branch from the previous stable version w.
 SAM2 (v2.32.0-sam2 in this case)
 git fetch upstream --tags